What is Lo Mein?

 - Here’s our easy chicken chow mein recipe, which can be made with or without the chicken.

-This lo mein recipe is vegetarian, but if you have meat lovers, feel free to pair your tasty lo mein with a favorite protein and you’ve got a nutritious, delicious meal in no time.
+The below lo mein recipe is vegetarian, but it’s easily customizable.
+Feel free to pair your tasty lo mein with a favorite protein and you’ve got a nutritious, delicious meal in no time.
 Super fast protein ideas you can easily add straight into your lo mein include sauté shrimp, shredded chicken (rotisserie works great,) or chopped ham straight from the deli counter.

 If you keep your lo mein meatless, try sprinkling in sesame seeds or chopped roasted peanuts or cashews on the finished dish for some healthy protein.